nikay666/simple-slack-copy/README.md

-Slack copy project created with YouTube tutorial.
+A simple copy of Slack project created with the YouTube tutorial and then refactored to TypeScript.
+Implemented a simple chat, the ability to add channels, authentication with google.

 Technologies: